-Our research & development committee consists of James Shannon (chairman), Dinko Valerio and Alison F. Lawton.
+Our research & development committee consists of James Shannon (chairman), Dinko Valerio, Martin Maier and Alison F. Lawton.
 Each member satisfies the independence requirements of the NASDAQ listing standards.
 In addition, each member meets the criteria for independence set forth in best practice provision 2.1.8 of the DCGC.
-The research & development committee assists the supervisory board in overseeing our product pipeline and research and development strategy.
+The research & development committee assists the Board in overseeing our product pipeline and research and development strategy.
 The research & development committee is responsible for, among other things:

-- reviewing the Company's research and development strategy, including the long-term strategy goals and objectives; - reviewing and assessing quality of the research and development programs; - reviewing the progress of the platform development, product pipeline, including a review and analysis of the progress and results of pre-clinical studies and clinical trials (if and when applicable);

-- reviewing and advising the management board about strategic opportunities to enhance innovation and development; - reviewing and assessing scientific activities critical to the success of the Company's research and development strategy; and - organizing and chairing meetings with the Company's scientific advisory board for supporting its review and assessment the company's research and development strategy.
+- reviewing the Company's research and development strategy, including the long-term strategy goals and objectives; - reviewing and assessing quality of the research and development programs; - reviewing the progress of the platform development, product pipeline, including a review and analysis of the progress and results of pre-clinical studies and clinical trials (if and when applicable); - reviewing and advising the Board about strategic opportunities to enhance innovation and development; - reviewing and assessing scientific activities critical to the success of the Company's research and development strategy; and - organizing and chairing meetings with the Company's scientific advisory board for supporting its review and assessment of the company's research and development strategy.

-Insurance and Indemnification of Management Board and Supervisory Board Members
+Insurance and Indemnification of Board Members

-Under Dutch law, Management Board members, Supervisory Board members and certain other representatives may be held liable for damages in the event of improper or negligent performance of their duties.
+Under Dutch law, Board members and certain other representatives may be held liable for damages in the event of improper or negligent performance of their duties.
 They may be held jointly and severally liable for damages to the Company for infringement of the articles of association or of certain provisions of the Dutch Civil Code.
 They may also be liable towards third parties for infringement of certain provisions of the Dutch Civil Code.
 In certain circumstances they may also incur additional specific civil and criminal liabilities.

-Our articles of association provide that we will indemnify our Management Board members, Supervisory Board members, former Management Board members and former Supervisory Board members (each an "Indemnified Person") against (i) any financial losses or damages incurred by such Indemnified Person and (ii) any expense reasonably paid or incurred by such Indemnified Person in connection with any threatened, pending or completed suit, claim, action or legal proceedings, whether civil, criminal, administrative or investigative and whether formal or informal, in which he or she becomes involved, to the extent this relates to his or her position with the Company, in each case to the fullest extent permitted by applicable law.
+Our articles of association provide that we will indemnify our Board members and former Board members (each an "Indemnified Person") against (i) any financial losses or damages incurred by such Indemnified Person and (ii) any expense reasonably paid or incurred by such Indemnified Person in connection with any threatened, pending or completed suit, claim, action or legal proceedings, whether civil, criminal, administrative or investigative and whether formal or informal, in which he or she becomes involved, to the extent this relates to his or her position with the Company, in each case to the fullest extent permitted by applicable law.
 No indemnification shall be given to an Indemnified Person (a) if a Dutch court has established, without possibility for appeal, that the acts or omissions of such Indemnified Person that led to the financial losses, damages, suit, claim, action or legal proceedings result from either an improper performance of his duties as an officer of the Company or an unlawful or illegal act and (b) to the extent that his or her financial losses, damages and expenses are covered by an insurance and the insurer has settled these financial losses, damages and expenses (or has indicated that it would do so).
-Our Supervisory Board may stipulate additional terms, conditions and restrictions in relation to such indemnification.
+Our Board may stipulate additional terms, conditions and restrictions in relation to such indemnification.